 - Dr. Lynda J. Pidgeon Chairman of the Trust

 Activities of the Trust

 The Trust annually offers grants of up to £5,000 to facilitate research and leading to the completion of editions of texts or leading to the completion of scholarly monographs relating to the political, cultural, religious, economic and/or social history of England in the fifteenth century, with preference given to projects focused on the Yorkist period (1461-1485).
-The projects thus sponsored will be published by the Trust in its established series.
-The 2015 award was given to Dr Matthew Ward for his research on Norbury: the Fitzherberts, War and Peace in the later 15th century.
+The projects thus sponsored could be published by the Trust in its established series.
 More information.

 Research Monograph Series

 ● The Trust has a Monograph Series, designed mainly to publish some of the many recent theses dealing with topics relating to the periods of history of interest to the Trust.
-The first of these is Margaret of York, Princess of England, Duchess of Burgundy 1445-1503 by Dr Harry Schnitker.
 More information.

 All current Trust publications are available from the Trust’s publisher Paul Watkins Ltd/ Shaun Tyas Ltd

 Address, 1 High Street, Donington, Lincolnshire, PE11 4TA, telephone +44 (0) 1775 821542, email: firstname.lastname@example.org

 copyright 2013: The Richard III And Yorkist History Trust, Charity no. 327005